 Taranis, an Israeli precision agriculture intelligence platform, harnesses advanced computer vision, data science, and deep learning algorithms for effective field monitoring.

 In 2021, Taranis and Albo Climate announced a partnership to simplify the verification of carbon sequestration in farmland.
-By utilizing satellite-based remote sensing to reduce verification costs for Soil Organic Carbon (SOC), this collaboration aims to help agriculture retailers expand carbon programs and assist farmers in quickly entering the carbon credit markets.
+By leveraging satellite-based remote sensing to reduce verification costs for Soil Organic Carbon (SOC), this collaboration aims to help agricultural retailers expand carbon programs and assist farmers in quickly entering carbon credit markets.

 In 2022, Taranis announced its extended partnership with Drone Nerds and DJI.
 This collaboration combined the latest drone tech, operational efficiencies, and AI to offer precise insights for ag retailers, co-ops, and farmers.